 Here are some simple tasks you can do right now to glean key competitive info:

-- See how they’ve positioned themselves during the COVID-19 crisis.
-Are they offering to do anything different for customers, like adding attractive new payment options to spur higher close rates?
+- See how they positioned themselves during ever-changing factors like economic downturns or supply chain issues.
+Did they offer to do anything different for customers, like adding attractive new payment options to spur higher close rates?

 - Note how they address key details like pricing and policy.
 Do they offer volume-based pricing or similar to boost sales?